hamim442/High-Travel/journals/gerry_villoslado.md

 ## Gerry's Journal

+### Wednesday 8/28

+Completed some unit tests for city_router.py and created a basic README for the project.
+Helped my team with a couple of questions they had before joining a BR with Amy.

+### Tuesday 8/27

+I handed the CreateTravelPlan component over to Jason who did a merge request.
+Everything was working fine.
+I worked on Adding a Contributor.

 ### Monday 8/26

 Traded components with Jason (Create Travel Plan).
 I worked on refactoring and ensuring the Create Travel Plan component worked and created a trip.